Rodney-O & Joe Cooley

-In 2015, Rolling Stone named “Everlasting Bass” as one of the 20 greatest West Coast Rap Songs released prior to N.W.A's 1989 album Straight Outta Compton.
+In 2015, Rolling Stone named "Everlasting Bass" as one of the 20 greatest West Coast Rap Songs released prior to N.W.A's 1989 album Straight Outta Compton.
 After over a decade of silence, the group announced that they were planning a new album in 2011.
 The album was tentatively titled Joe And Me, but only the single "That Supa Radio" materialized.
+Their single "U Don't Hear Me Tho" was sampled by HXG in "Uzi Work".